-Weekly plans fail when they’re todo lists.
-You can complete every task and still end Friday wondering what happened.
-These prompts force outcome-thinking: what result would make this week a clear win?
-They also handle the parts most plans skip — bottlenecks, spillover triage, energy budgeting, and the Friday review.
-For the full ritual see How to Use AI for Weekly Planning.
+Weekly plans fail when they’re just todo lists.
+You can finish every task and still reach Friday wondering what actually happened.
+These 12 prompts force outcome-thinking — what result would make this week a clear win? — and cover the parts most plans skip: bottlenecks, spillover triage, energy budgeting, and the Friday review.
+For the full routine, see How to Use AI for Weekly Planning.

 Best for